AviatrixSystems/Docs/HowTos/openvpn_faq.rst

 How do I scale out VPN solution?
 -------------------------------------

-You can launch multiple VPN gateways in the same VPC at the Create Gateway time.
+You can launch multiple `VPN gateways <https://docs.aviatrix.com/HowTos/uservpn.html>`_ in the same VPC.

-While launching a gateway, select yes for “Enable AWS ELB”.
-This will automatically create an AWS ELB (for the first gateway) and register the gateway with the newly created load balancer.
-VPN traffic will be load balanced across these multiple gateways.
+By default the first VPN gateway in a VPC is launched with a NLB.
+Subsequent VPN gateways in the same VPC are automatically associated with the same NLB, enabling a scale out VPN solution, where the NBL load balances incoming VPN user sessions.

-It is required to have consistent gateway configuration when ELB is enabled.
+It is required to have consistent gateway configuration when NLB is enabled.
 For example, authentication methods, tunnel modes and PBR configurations should be identical.